 Of far greater significance has been the influence of the other aforementioned document, the Greek Old Testament known as the Septuagint.
-A significant number of chronologists have fallen into error by using for their foundation the material contained in the Septuagint rather than the Hebrew Masoretic Text.
+A significant number of chronologers have fallen into error by using for their foundation the material contained in the Septuagint rather than the Hebrew Masoretic Text.
 This mistake is calamitous.

-The author is not unfamiliar with the nuances associated with the LXX having produced a definitive work relevant to its content.3 Not

-J.I.
-Munro, The Samaritan Pentateuch and Modern Criticism, (London: J. Nisbet & Co., 1911). wishing to press the matter unduly, some exposition is unavoidable for the text selected by a chronologist contains the raw data used in the construction of not only his chronology but the history as well.
+The author is not unfamiliar with the nuances associated with the LXX having produced a definitive work relevant to its content.3 Not wishing to press the matter unduly, some exposition is unavoidable for the text selected by a chronologist contains the raw data used in the construction of not only his chronology but the history as well.

-That which the chronologist brings to the task by way of his own view of the Sacred Writ is all important as to the materials chosen and the final outcome.
+That which the chronologer brings to the task by way of his own view of the Sacred Writ is all important as to the materials chosen and the final outcome.
 If he has not dealt in faith that God has kept His many promises to preserve His Word, he may well gravitate to the accepted position in vogue today among scholastic, text critical, and seminary circles.
 That position is that the Scriptures have been corrupted over time and are currently in the process of being "restored" to their original pristine form by text critics - rather than that God has always "providentially preserved" them within and by the believing Church throughout history.

-Until this matter is settled in favor of "preservation", the worker will always have a "tentative" Bible.
-The "restorationist" will always be wondering if some new archaeological discovery or Greek/Hebrew grammatical nuance will not alter his raw data, and he will be left with maximum uncertainty as to the precision of his final product.
+Until this matter is settled in favor of "preservation," the seaker will always possess a "tentative" Bible.
+The "restorationist" will always be wondering whether some new archaeological discovery or Greek/Hebrew grammatical nuance will not alter his raw data, and he will be left with maximum uncertainty as to the precision of his final product.

 By stark contrast, that person who simply puts his/her faith in God's promise to preserve His Word (Jer.
 1:12; Psa.
 12:6-7; Isa.
-40:8; Mark 13:31) concludes that God has done so and that it is to be found where He originally deposited it, namely, in the Hebrew Masoretic Text.
+40:8; Mark 13:31) concludes that God has done so and that it is to be found where He originally deposited it, namely in the Hebrew Masoretic Text.
 It is likewise faithfully preserved in the English translation of the 1611 King James Bible.
 This person is left with maximum certainty, with peace of heart and peace of mind.
-Such is a true biblicist.
+Such is a true Biblicist.